Imagine a method that propels teams towards unprecedented success, where every project becomes a resounding triumph.

 Key components of a well-structured OKR program

 As John Doerr mentioned in his “about OKR” book “Measure What Matters” – “It is important to break down large, vague goals into smaller, more tangible objectives that can be measured.”

 We will follow his lead.
 OKRs’ structure is as simple as possible: they are written with a primary Objective and 3–5 supporting Key Results.

 Here is how to write OKRs: “I will (Objective) as measured by (Key Results).”

 - An Objective is a clear and significant goal.
 It should be concrete, action-oriented, and, ideally, inspiring.
 Well-designed Objectives prevent vague thinking and ineffective execution.

 - Key Results track progress toward the Objective.
 Effective Key Results are specific, time-bound, and ambitious yet realistic.
 Typically, users assess and grade the Key Results at the end of a quarter to determine whether or not they were achieved.

 While an Objective can be long-term, lasting a year or more, Key Results evolve as the work progresses.
 Once all Key Results have been completed, the Objective has been achieved.

-The third, less well-known part of OKRs, is often called the “Initiative” or “Tasks” section.
+The third, less well-known part of OKR system, is often called the “Initiative” or “Tasks” section.

 This component focuses on the specific actions or projects that need to be undertaken to achieve the defined Key Results.
 Initiatives provide the necessary steps, strategies, or tasks that contribute to the progress and success of the Objectives and Key Results.